-The popularity of food channels and cooking shows has created a growing interest in recreational cooking and chefs across Los Angeles have responded by creating cooking classes for every interest.
+The popularity of food channels and cooking shows has created a growing interest in recreational cooking.
+Chefs across Los Angeles have responded by creating cooking classes for every interest.
 Whether you're a beginner or have years of experience in the kitchen, you'll find a class to suit your taste and skills.
 Check Groupon and LivingSocial for discounts on cooking classes.

 Taking a cooking class at EATZ is like a hands-on family dinner with everyone helping out in a big home kitchen.
 These popular classes fill up, so book ahead.
 Also available for private cooking parties.

-Spork Foods is truly an LA experience, offering vegan and gluten-free cooking classes most weekends in a home environment in Silverlake.
+Spork Foods is genuinely an LA experience, offering vegan and gluten-free cooking classes most weekends in a home environment in the Silverlake area.